csdms/cclg-management/README.md

 ## Acknowledgments

-CICESEG is supported with funding from the U.S. National Science Foundation.
+CCLG and CSDMS are supported with funding from the U.S. National Science Foundation.